Vyral/justin-udy/_posts/2021-09-16-a-slower-market-bring-these-3-advantages.md

 ---
 {% include youtube.html %}

-We had a red hot market with so many offers and buyers, and when we shifted to a more normal market, people felt that was a bad thing.
+We had a red-hot market with so many offers and buyers, and when we shifted to a more normal market, people felt that was a bad thing.
 In reality, it’s healthy.
 The market will ebb and flow — that’s normal economics.
 Any state of the market can bring problems, and we were seeing three problems earlier this year that the slower market fixes:

 **1\.
 We saw a lot of buyers who weren’t serious,** which sometimes distracted from the more serious buyers.
 Now that the market is slower, fewer buyers are backing out of the process.